INVESTIGATIONS

 Your event includes use of:

-EMF meters, K2 meters, dowsing rods and other equipment.
+EMF meters, dowsing rods and other equipment.

 Experiments including table tipping, glass divination and Ouija boards.